deepaksood619/deepaksood619.github.io/docs/about-me/ideas/startup-ideas-physical.md

 Set menu, preferences, etc.

-Drone selfies, get a drone to take a picture or photo shoot by app.
+Drone selfies, get a drone to take a picture or photo shoot by app

-Get personal photographers by app.
+Get personal photographers by app

-**New gen smart home**
+#### New gen smart home

 - No switches
 - Users will wear a watch, that automatically switches light on when someone goes to room and turns it off